Z-Siqi/GTA5-2take1-KickADS-bot-LuaScript/English/README.md

 *Merged two Lua scripts: one is from web (No source, due to forgot URL) and another one is AntiAdBot.*

+> If wrote ads bots cannot detect and prevent ads bot join by menu, please goto `menu->fake friends->search`, then don't put any letter in search text field and press 'Enter'.
+This will tell menu refresh.

 **Changes to original scripts:**

 1, Merged two Lua scripts because AntiAdBot script cannot save ads bot to blacklist, another script cannot kick player who sent ads SMS